-A smart field is a text placeholder you can use in your email and form templates that will autofill once added to a project.
+A smart field is a text placeholder used in form templates and canned emails that will autofill once added to a project.
 Dubsado smart fields can be identified by their double curly braces:

-The example above will autofill with the client's full name.
-If you put this smart field in a contract template and then send that contract through a project, the smart field placeholder will be replaced by the client's first and last name.
+The example above will populate with the client's full name.
+If you use this smart field in a contract template and then send that contract through a project, the smart field will be replaced by the client's first and last name.
 Pretty cool, huh?

-Here are some examples of what can be autofilled into a form with smart fields:
+Here are some examples of what can be autofilled in a form with smart fields:

 For a full list of every smart field available, check out our Smart Field Reference Guide.
-Note that not all smart fields on the list can be used in form templates.
+Not all smart fields on the list can be used in form templates.

 Add a text box element to your form.

-Click on the area in the text where you would like to insert the smart field.
+Click on the location in the text where you would like to insert the smart field.

-Click the Smart Field menu in the toolbar and click on a smart field to insert it.
+Click the Smart Field menu in the toolbar and select a smart field to insert it.

-👋 Here's a tip... while editing your template, the smart field will not autofill with any information.
-This is because the form has not yet been added to a project and does not know which information to display.
+👋 Here's a tip... while editing your template, most smart fields will not populate with any information.
+The form must be added to a project before the smart fields will populate.

 Smart fields and your process

-For a smart field to autofill with a client's name or an invoice total, that information must already exist within the project where you're sending the form.
-Otherwise, the smart field has no data to pull from and will appear blank 😱
+For a smart field to autofill a client's name or an invoice total, that information must already exist within the project where you're sending the form.
+Otherwise, the smart field will have no data to pull from and appear blank.

 This means that the order of the steps in your process is very important!
-For example, if you want to include a smart field for the invoice total in your contract template, you need to create the invoice and add line items before you send out the contract.
+For example, if you want the project date to appear on your contract, you’ll need to collect the project date on another form (with a mapped field) or manually set it on the project before sending out the contract.

 Avoid smart field errors

 When a smart field has not been inserted correctly, it may be invalid.
-An invalid/broken smart field in a form will cause the entire text box to disappear.
+An invalid smart field in a form will appear blank and not populate any information.
 To avoid this error:

 ALWAYS insert a smart field by using the smart field menu in the text editor toolbar.